 Several of our fittings, use a unique concealed ceiling ring for easy lamp changing.
 These ceiling rings stay permanently in place in your ceiling and there are no long coils of metal to manoeuver.
 When the lamp needs changing you just pull gently on the bezel of the fitting and the central lamp holding part of the fitting will move.
 This also enables you to change lenses very easily without damaging your ceiling.
 This ring works well with a more delicate lath and plaster ceiling and a description of installation is provided on a Specification Sheet.

 Can I return my products if they are no longer required?

 All deliveries should be checked on receipt.
-Any damages must be highlighted within 72 hours of delivery and discussed with our dedicated After Sales Team.
+Any damages must be highlighted within 72 hours of delivery and discussed with our dedicated Customer Service Team.

 We will email back the form with the Return Number assigned.
 Ship the items (address on form).
 Please write Return Number on the package/s and print and include a copy of the form with the items you are returning to John Cullen Lighting.

 It is possible to return products for the reasons listed on the dropdowns below: